Meet the maker

 The operation started in one of their spare rooms, gathering equipment and learning the basics of chocolate making.
 To help in their discovery, early on, they visited Duffy’s where they developed a better understanding of what it takes to make incredible craft chocolate from bean to bar.

 To get making the chocolate, they needed machinery.
 They started off with 3 stone grinders from India – this gave the pair a good start, however the work and maintenance on the machines, as they were not originally designed for chocolate making was quite a challenge.
-Luckily, with the expansion of craft chocolate, came better equipment.
+Luckily, with the expansion of the craft chocolate market, came better equipment.
 They now work with several stone grinders of various sizes and designs, to enable them to develop the right flavour profile for each origin and recipe.

 Co-founders, Ewald and Jan Willem at their Chocolate Factory in Rotterdam